ochoalopes/exprengine/README.md

 ## 6. Limitations

-While expressionService provides a range of expression evaluation capabilities, it does have some limitations:
+While ExprEngine provides a range of expression evaluation capabilities, it does have some limitations:

 - The library supports a subset of mathematical and logical operations, including addition, subtraction, multiplication, division, comparison, logical AND, and logical OR.

 - The library only supports variables as input parameters.
 It does not provide facilities for defining custom functions or complex expressions.

-- expressionService is designed for simple arithmetic and logical expressions and may not be suitable for complex symbolic or mathematical computations.
+- ExprEngine is designed for simple arithmetic and logical expressions and may not be suitable for complex symbolic or mathematical computations.

 - The library may have performance limitations when dealing with large expressions or complex calculations.
 It is recommended to benchmark and profile your specific use cases to ensure satisfactory performance.

 ## 7. Feedback

-We welcome your feedback and contributions to the expressionService library.
+We welcome your feedback and contributions to the ExprEngine library.
 If you have any questions, suggestions, or issues, please feel free to open an issue on the GitHub repository.
 We appreciate your feedback and strive to continuously improve the library.

 ## 8. License

-The expressionService library is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
+The ExprEngine library is licensed under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).
 You are free to use, modify, and distribute this library in accordance with the terms of the license.
 Please see the [LICENSE](https://github.com/your/repo/blob/main/LICENSE) file for more details.